M-Yazdizadeh/Journey-Through-Data/TransportWorks/MTL_Trajet_travel_Dataset/README.md

 # **MTL-Trajet Travel Mode Analysis**

-This repository explores travel modes using the **MTL-Trajet** dataset through supervised learning and clustering techniques, focusing on classification, clustering, and behavioral analysis.
+This repository contains data analysis, preprocessing, and machine learning workflows for classifying and analyzing travel modes using the **MTL-Trajet** dataset.
+The project focuses on applying supervised learning algorithms, neural networks, and clustering techniques to predict travel modes, extract meaningful insights, and explore natural groupings.

 ---